 But independent smallholders face many challenges including low productivity and yield due to poor quality seed stock and lack of training in estate management.
 This means that the average smallholder yield per hectare is low – between two and three tons per hectare.

-But replanting is expensive, and takes time – it can be four years until the new tree is productive, and throughout this period, farmers need to invest in new seedlings, fertilizers and the protection of the young trees from pests and disease, without a steady source of income.
-As a result, many smallholders find it difficult to finance a replanting and instead try to expand their planted area adding to pressure on the forests of Indonesia.
+But replanting is expensive, and takes time – it can be four years until the new tree is productive, and throughout this period, farmers need to invest in new seedlings, fertilisers, and the protection of the young trees from pests and disease, without a steady source of income.
+As a result, many smallholders find it difficult to finance replanting and instead try to expand their planted area adding to pressure on the forests of Indonesia.

 Renville, a smallholder farmer from Bandar Pandang, Indragiri Hulu Regency describes the situation of most small growers, “The productivity of my plantation is very low.
 This is because my trees were grown from poor quality seeds and don’t produce the required grade.
-Due to this I cannot sell at the market price.”
+Due to this, I cannot sell at the market price.”

 Introducing the Innovative Financing Scheme

-A public-private partnership involving the Indonesian Government, the Indonesian Chambers of Commerce (KADIN) and the Indonesian Economists Association (ISEI) under the umbrella of Partnership for Indonesia’s Sustainable Agriculture (PISAgro), aims to reach these farmers and help them access financing and training to boost their yields and income.
+A public-private partnership involving the Indonesian Government, the Indonesian Chambers of Commerce (KADIN), and the Indonesian Economists Association (ISEI) under the umbrella of Partnership for Indonesia’s Sustainable Agriculture (PISAgro), aims to reach these farmers and help them access financing and training to boost their yields and income.
 And GAR and PT SMART are actively involved in this through the Innovative Financing Scheme.